 Missed the live webinar?
-Read this summary of our conversation with Steven Serneels (Chairman at EVPA) and Stephanie Kneer (ex Head of Impact Management at Bridges).
+Read this summary of our conversation with Steven Serneels (Chairman at EVPA) and Stephanie Kneer (ex Head of Impact Management at Bridges) or rewatch it here.

 The sector is growing, yet too slowly.

 “A few years back, impact investors were seen as a group of tree huggers.
 A lot has changed since then” Stefanie Kneer.

 The financial world has changed since the famous meeting in 2007 on the Como Lake where major asset owners and managers coined the term “impact investing”.